Our current and past grantee partners.

 My Voice, My Choice

-My Voice, My Choice campaigns for the fundamental right to reproductive health across Europe.
-It has collected over 1 million signatures across the EU for a European Citizens’ Initiative, calling on the Commission to propose concrete measures ensuring that everyone in the EU has access to safe abortion care.
-The initiative is also building a pan-European coalition of over 300 organisations, while cultivating a strong and diverse network of volunteers.
+My Voice, My Choice campaigns for the fundamental right to reproductive rights.
+It has collected over 1 million signatures across the EU for a European Citizens’ Initiative, calling on the European Commission to propose a financial solidarity mechanism that would allow Member States to offer safe abortion care to individuals from countries where such access is restricted, prohibited, or inaccessible.
+This new grant will support the continuation of their efforts.

 Location: Europe